TV Edwards can provide you with expert advice on Appealing Licensing Decisions.

 We can advise you about the merits of a potential appeal, draft the grounds and notice of appeal, prepare your case and represent you at the hearing.

 In addition to being experts in Licensing law, the team are also experienced trial advocates and litigators and are well equipped to handle all aspects of your licensing appeal.

 Recent Licensing Appeal Cases

 A restaurant in Kent has its Premises Licence revoked after a Review hearing brought by the police and the local authority.
 We launched an appeal to challenge the decision to revoke which allowed the restaurant to continue trading until the appeal was determined.
 After lengthy negotiation, the case settled before it came to trial with the local authority agreeing to withdraw its case on condition that a short and temporary period of suspension was substituted for the revocation.
 There was no order for costs.

-Our Licensing fees vary depending on the complexity of each case.
-Every appeal is different.
-Some applications will be relatively straightforward whist others might be extremely complex.
+Every case is different, and our fees will vary depending on the complexity of the case and the amount of time we think it will take to prepare.
+Some Appeals will be relatively straightforward whist others might be extremely complex.
 Factors will include the nature of the decision being appealed against, the numbers of witnesses involved, the volume of material to be considered and the length of the trial.